Using a food cost calculator is an easy way to understand how much your restaurant spends on food.

 Food Cost Percentage = (A + B – C) / D

 Basic Food Cost Formula Example

-Here is how a pizza delivery restaurant would calculate its food cost percentage over a week.
+Here is how a pizza delivery restaurant would use this formula:

 - The owner would first perform a stock take to discover the value of ingredients in the restaurant.
 For our example, this number comes to $7,000.